isomerpages/govtech-stp/_travel-checklist/Arrivals from 31 March 2359h/Checklist for Non-Fully Vaccinated Travellers Aged 13 and Above.md

 	</p>
 	<p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">If you did not receive your test appointment details a day before the end of your SHN, contact the SafeTravel Office at 6812 5555 for assistance.
 If you are unwell on the day of your test, remain in your SHN accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant authorities</a>.
 	</p>
 	<p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Your SHN will end on the day specified in the notice, or upon receipt of a negative PCR test result, <b>whichever is later</b>.
 The failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
 Errant travellers will first be issued an Electronic Monitoring Device (EMD) from ICA.
 For subsequent breaches, traveller can be fined, imprisoned, and/or have their residency/work permits revoked.
-Watch these videos for a walkthrough on the SHN Requirements (English), SHN Requirements (Mandarin), SHN Requirements (Bahasa Indonesia) and the penalties for SHN Breaches.</p>
+Watch these videos for a walkthrough on the <a href="https://youtube.com/watch?v=171l93ldXzg&t=228s" target="_blank">SHN Requirements (English)</a>, <a href="https://youtu.be/300gtMksKrw" target="_blank">SHN Requirements (Mandarin)</a>, <a href="https://youtu.be/TcgBoA0Hrn0" target="_blank">SHN Requirements (Bahasa Indonesia)</a> and the penalties for <a href="https://youtube.com/watch?v=Om-hkGPvHOc&t=2s" target="_blank">SHN Breaches</a>.</p>
 <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;"><i>Click "+" for details</i></p>
 <html>